MicrosoftLearning/AI-102-AIEngineer/Instructions/15-computer-vision.md

         print(" -'{}' (confidence: {:.2f}%)".format(brand.name, brand.confidence * 100))
 ```

-2. Save your changes and run the program once for each of the image files in the **images** folder, changing the file name in the **Main** function and observing any brands that are identified (specifically, in the **person.jpg** image).
+2. Save your changes and run the program once for each of the image files in the **images** folder, observing any brands that are identified (specifically, in the **person.jpg** image).

 ## Detect and locate objects in an image